-Long Acting Octreotide (an analogue of the naturally occurring somatostatin) is the active ingredient in Sandostatin LAR®.
-Octreotide is used instead of somatostatin because it is more potent, lasts longer in the body and is usually given as a monthly injection.
-Sandostatin LAR® blocks the somatostatin receptors and can slow the tumour growth and treat the symptoms of NETs.
+Long-Acting Octreotide is used instead of somatostatin because it is more potent, lasts longer in the body and is usually given as a monthly injection.
+Long-Acting Octreotide blocks the somatostatin receptors and can slow the tumour growth and treat the symptoms of NETs.